 Communication between firewalls in the high availability cluster Encrypt communication between firewalls By default, communication between the firewalls is not encrypted, based on the principle that the link used by high availability is a dedicated link.
 In some architectures, the high availability link is not dedicated, and if you wish to prevent inter-cluster communications from being read, they can be encrypted (in AES, for example).
-Image: WARNINGS 1.
-Selecting this option can degrade the performance of your high availability cluster.
-2. Only connections, and not their contents, pass through the high availability link.
+Image: Communication between the performance of your high availability cluster.
+Image: Communication between the firewalls is not dedicated.
+Image: Communication between the performance of your high availability cluster.
+Image: Communication between the performance of your high availability link.